EvHawkins/CCNA-Packet-Tracer-Labs/CCNA Labs/OSPF Lab/README.md

 ### If the pings are successful that means OSPF is working.

-## Step 5: Configure Passive interfaces.
+## Step 5: Configure Passive Interfaces.

 #### R1: